MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The SVCB "ech" parameter is defined for conveying the ECH configuration of an alternative endpoint.

-In wire format, the value of the parameter is an ECHConfigList
-{{!ECH}}, including the redundant length prefix.
-In presentation format, the value is a single ECHConfigList encoded in Base64 {{!base64=RFC4648}}.
+The presentation format SvcParamValue is a single ECHConfigList encoded in Base64 {{!base64=RFC4648}}.
 Base64 is used here to simplify integration with TLS server software.
 To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

+The wire format SvcParamValue is the ECHConfigList {{!ECH}}, including the redundant length prefix.

 When ECH is in use, the TLS ClientHello is divided into an unencrypted "outer" and an encrypted "inner" ClientHello.
 The outer ClientHello is an implementation